jlebensold/react-time-picker/README.md

 # react-time-picker

-> A carefully designed time picker for React
+> A carefully crafted time picker for React

 ## Install